SolutionsLogicielsBreton/Control4-Zigbee2MQTT/README.md

 This Control4 driver connects to an MQTT broker in order to communicate with Zigbee2MQTT.

-The bridge can then communicates and control the devices within Zigbee2MQTT from Control4
+The driver can then communicates and control the devices within Zigbee2MQTT from Control4

 <div style="page-break-after: always"></div>